Pia Cayetano: Political career

-As part of the Senate Blue Ribbon Committee, she, along with Aquilino Pimentel III led a senate hearing on Rodrigo Duterte's war on drugs in October 2024.
+Cayetano became the first female chair of the Senate Blue Ribbon Committee in 2024.
+As part of the Senate Blue Ribbon Committee, she, along with Aquilino Pimentel III led a senate hearing on Rodrigo Duterte's war on drugs in October 2024, however, the investigations did not yield results as Duterte is her political ally.
 In 2024, she defended the Senate Bill No. 2793, or the Philippine Natural Gas Industry Development Act, which aims to develop the Philippine natural gas industry.